marcblanchet/dipt-quic-workbench-mb/readme.md

   simulation complete in an instant (even in the presence of deep-space-like RTTs).
 - Deterministic.
 Two runs with the same parameters yield the same output.
 - Inspectable.
-Next to informative command-line output and statistics, the application generates a synthetic pcap file, so one can examine the traffic in more detail using Wireshark.
-The QUIC keylog is provided to decrypt the QUIC trafic.
+Next to informative command-line output and statistics, the application generates a synthetic pcap file, so one can examine the traffic in more detail using Wireshark (the TLS keylog is provided to decrypt the QUIC traffic).
+Also, qlog files are generated to expose details of the QUIC connections (called `client.qlog` and `server.qlog`).
 - Configurable network settings and QUIC parameters through reusable JSON config files (see `test-data` and [JSON config details](#json-config-details)).
 - Configurable simulation behavior through command-line arguments (see `cargo run --release --